-What is the difference between premarital agreements and postnuptial agreements?
+What is the difference between premarital agreements and post-nuptial agreements?

-Why would a couple choose to create a premarital agreement or postnuptial agreement?
+Why would a couple choose to create a premarital agreement or post-nuptial agreement?

-In many cases, one of the parties is entering into marriage for the second time, and wants to protect his or her assets for the benefit of the children from the first marriage.
+In many cases, one of the parties is entering into marriage for the second time and wants to protect his or her assets for the benefit of the children from the first marriage.
 Sometimes, the issue really involves an intention to ensure the children from the first marriage inherit from that parent.
 In other cases, one party wants to have a premarital agreement in place to prevent a claim of alimony in the event of a divorce.
 These agreements can determine issues of inheritance rights gained through marriage and set limits on debt.
-In NC, these contracts are useful tools to handle a variety of issues.
+In North Carolina, these contracts are useful tools to handle a variety of issues.

-Are prenuptial and postnuptial agreements unromantic?
+Are prenuptial and post-nuptial agreements unromantic?

-It is a common question from people who are not sure such an agreement is right for them.
+It is a common question for people who are not sure such an agreement is right for them.
 Premarital agreements and postnuptial agreements are not unromantic and do not mean anyone is entering into a marriage with the intention of ending the marriage.
 Premarital agreements and postnuptial agreements probably are most useful for clients coming into a marriage with assets, or when one party has a lot of assets and the other party has few assets.